STAFF DIRECTORY

 Cub Scouts is designed for girls and boys in grades k-5.
 When you’re a kid, fun comes first.
 Final exams, driver’s ed and summer jobs will arrive soon enough.
 Cub Scouts lets kids have fun while teaching them skills that will help them later on.

-Young men ages 11-17 can join the Boy Scouts.
-(In February 2019, the Boy Scout program will changes its name to Scouts BSA and begin accepting girls ages 11-17.)
-Boy Scouts has a lot to offer, but don’t let the 130+ merit badges scare you away.
-With the exposure to a uniquely hands-on learning experience through earning merit badges that reflect each child’s budding interests, they unlock a world of discovery around them, and forge their path for the future.
-By culminating the Boy Scouting experience by earning the rank of Eagle and accomplishing a service project imagined and executed by the Scout himself, they can prove their leadership skills and gain the confidence needed to excel in life and in the world at large.
+Scouts BSA is for young men and women ages 11-17.
+Scouts BSA has a lot to offer, but don’t let the 130+ merit badges scare you away.
+With the exposure to a uniquely hands-on learning experience through earning merit badges that reflect each Scout’s budding interests, they unlock a world of discovery around them, and forge their path for the future.
+By culminating the Scouting experience by earning the rank of Eagle and accomplishing a service project, they can prove their leadership skills and gain the confidence needed to excel in life and in the world at large.

 Venturing is a coed program for young adults ages 13 (and have completed the 8th grade) through 20.
 All teens have one—a moment that opens their eyes to a world that’s bigger than they ever imagined.
 It might happen while paddling a quiet lake, bonding with new friends around a beach bonfire, or rising to the challenge of leading an exhausted crew to the edges of adventure.
 Venturing gives young men and women access to a range of programs and empowers them to create their own experiences.
 It brings Scouting values to life through both high adventure outdoor activities and challenging real-world projects.